 The surgeon may remove only the tumor, one gland or both.
 Surgery that removes one gland is a unilateral adrenalectomy.
 A bilateral adrenalectomy removes both glands.
 People with a diagnosis of cortisol excess (Cushing’s syndrome may take a hydrocortisone supplement for about a year after surgery, until the remaining gland starts making enough hormone on its own.
 For other patients, testing is done after the surgery to decide if the patients need to be on steroid replacement.

 Follow the advice from your healthcare providers.
 Your healthcare team may advise you to:

 - Stop taking certain medications, especially nonsteroidal anti-inflammatory drugs (NSAIDs), which can interfere with blood clotting.

 - Restrict food and water the day before surgery.

-- Take medication to control high blood pressure before surgery.
+- Take medication to manage high blood pressure before surgery.

 Risks / Benefits

 What are the risks and possible complications of adrenalectomy?

 As with any surgical procedure, complications may occur.
 They are more likely with open adrenalectomy than with laparoscopic adrenalectomy.

 Laparoscopic adrenalectomy leaves smaller scars, causes less pain and carries fewer risks.
 Patients who have laparoscopic adrenalectomy have a shorter hospital stay.
 They can usually get back to their usual activities faster.
 Still, your surgical team will monitor you for: